Focus on Import and Export Trends in the Omani Economy

 Oman predominantly exports to China, the Republic of Korea, Japan, India and Thailand.
 Export to India increased considerably in 2013 with growth of 177.2% compared to the previous year.
 There was also growth of exports to China.
 Those to Japan and Thailand dropped off slightly, however due to lower demand.China continues to be the leading export destination for Oman.

 There was a marked increase in imports during 2012 and 2013 due to the robust economy and a spike in population growth.
 The increased amount of expats relocating to Qatar also played a part and financial support is now in place for businesses dealing with import services.
 Machinery and transport equipment are by far the most significant import with manufactured goods and fuels coming in second and third.

 A consultation with the International Monetary Fund assisted in the development of Omans Vision 2020 plan, which places focus on developing small and medium sized enterprises in non-oil and gas sectors going forward.
 Substantial successes have been achieved thus far.
 The non-oil sector increased it's share of real GDP to 70% in 2012 from 50% in 2011 and currently drives overall economic growth, according to Qatari financial institution QNB.

 Despite this slight rise in oil production over 2013 it has been of primary importance for the sultanate to diversify it's economy over recent years.
 Finite oil reserves will necessarily lead to the reshaping of the Omani economy over the coming years and the sultanate is offsetting it's effect through diversification: a positive step towards shaking off it's perceived dependency on fossil fuels.

-I was searching for sod Installers yesterday evening and located this website Clays lawn and snow.
+I was searching for translation services yesterday evening and located this website woman translator.
 They appear very skilled therefore I figured that I should share with my viewers.

 Inspirations For This Article